drupalcommerce/commerce-docs/user/pages/03.commerce2/01.getting-started/02.getting-help/docs.md

 [Patching section](../../02.developer-guide/02.install-update/07.patching) of this documentation guide for information about applying patches.

+## Search Drupal Answers on StackExchange
+[Drupal Answers] is a question and answer site for Drupal developers and administrators.
+To search for information specific to Drupal Commerce, tag your queries with `drupal-commerce`.
+There are thousands of posted [Drupal Commerce questions], so it's a great place to look for help.

 ## Chat with us on Slack
 Drupal Commerce benefits from an active community of developers who participate in the #commerce [Slack] channel.
 There is also a general Drupal #support channel